Education in the Netherlands: History of education

 The 1857 Lower Education Act retained the strictly secular nature of public education, but introduced the right of religious communities to establish private schools of an explicitly religious nature.
-However, these "special schools" received no funding from the government.
+These "special schools" received no funding from the government.
 In 1878, the liberal government introduced a bill that significantly increased the quality of education school were required to offer.
 While for public schools the accompanying costs were compensated by the government, special schools were still expected to bear the costs themselves, which threatened the continued existence of many special schools.
 This led the confessionals to start a campaign for the equal funding of special religious education that would become known as the school struggle.
 Equal funding was achieved in the Pacification of 1917.

 What resulted from the 1857 and 1863 acts was a stratified system where school types were grouped into three "layers" intended for different socioeconomic classes and designed around different educational philosophies.
 Lower education (primary schools, mulo and vocational schools) was designed to prepare children from working class or lower middle class backgrounds for a specific vocation.
 "Middle" education (mms, hbs and polytechnics) was intended to equip children from middle class backgrounds with general knowledge about modern society with which they could occupy leading positions in areas such as commerce and technology.
 Finally, higher education (gymnasium and university) was intended for the classical and intellectual education of children from upper middle and upper class backgrounds.
 This distinction between middle and higher education based on the type of education rather than the students' age would gradually alter in the twentieth century.
 From 1917 onward, an hbs diploma would grant access to a number of courses at universities, while the lyceum, combining hbs and gymnasium, became an increasingly common type of school.